 1) Not specifying plan names, types, and dates

-Within settlement agreements, common mistakes are forgetting specifics and being too erroneous while drafting up the QDRO.
-Simply referring to a vague “retirement account” and an unspecified “lump sum” leaves too much room for interpretation: One spouse could argue that the sole intent of the QDRO was to split your 401K account—not your pension plan.
+Within settlement agreements, common mistakes involve forgetting specifics, and being too erroneous while drafting up the QDRO.
+If you simply refer to a vague “retirement account” and an unspecified “lump sum,” you will leave too much room for interpretation.
+So one spouse could argue that the sole intent of the QDRO was to split your 401K account—not your pension plan.

-The order should also set a clear date that each account is to be divided.
-It is critical to be as clear as possible, so that neither party can argue the intention later.
+The order should also set a clear date for dividing each account.
+It is critical to be as clear as possible, so that neither party can argue about the intention later.

 2) Attempting to divide an indivisible plan

 Specifying the plan type is also a crucial component of determining whether a plan can be divided.
 Too often, QDROs are drafted that attempt to divvy up a plan that is indivisible.
-Only plans that fall under the Employee Retirement Income Security Act (ERISA) of 1974 qualify, and not all retirement benefits are required to follow these guidelines.
+The only plans that fall under the Employee Retirement Income Security Act (ERISA) of 1974 qualify.
+And all retirement benefits are not required to follow these guidelines.

-Non-ERISA plan (e.g., supplemental and excess benefit plans) are not subject to division by a QDRO.
-Additionally, many of these “golden handcuff” plans do not include survivor benefits, and they terminate the moment the employee passes.
-To avoid future litigation, it is critical that you and your attorneys know the type of plan before settlement agreements take place.
+Non-ERISA plan (such as supplemental and excess benefit plans) are not subject to division by a QDRO.
+Additionally, many of these “golden handcuff” plans do not include survivor benefits.
+And they terminate the moment the employee passes away.
+To avoid future litigation, it is critical that you and your attorneys know the type of plan before any settlement agreements take place.

 3) Forgetting to address gains and losses

-Defined contribution plans (e.g., a 401K) fluctuate with the market.
-As payouts for qualified plans can take upwards of 90 days from the date the agreement was signed, it is important to address whether gains and losses will affect the dispersed sum.
+A defined contribution plan (such as a 401K) fluctuates with the market.
+From the date the agreement was signed, payouts for qualified plans can take upwards of 90 days.
+Therefore, it is important to address whether gains and losses will affect the dispersed sum.